<function>

 Nanoseconds | ns | 10-9 |

-The distinction is especially relevant for this chapter since global variables are a common source of type instability.
+The distinction between local and global variables is especially relevant for this chapter since global variables are a common source of type instability.
 The issue arises because Julia's type system doesn't assign specific concrete types to global variables.
 As a result, the compiler is forced to consider multiple possibilities for any computation involving these variables.
 This limitation prevents specialization, leading to reduced performance.

 .
-More broadly, constants can be used in any scenario where the variable remains unmodified throughout the script.
+More broadly, constants can be used in any scenario where they remain unmodified throughout the script.
 Compared to type annotations, constants offer better performance, as the compiler gains knowledge of both the type and value, rather than just the type.
-This feature allows for further optimizations, effectively making the behavior of constants within a function be indistinguishable from that of a literal value. [note] Literal values refer to values expressed directly in the code (e.g., 1
+This feature allows for further optimizations, effectively making the behavior of constants within a function indistinguishable from that of a literal value. [note] Literal values refer to values expressed directly in the code (e.g., 1

 , "hello"